 Following the mainstream news, it seems like the world has no other option than “take it or leave it”, whatever is served and wherever the direction is heading.
-For long years it feels like we are stuck with social, cultural and economic power structures with the same personas and content, going along with it like there is no other way.
-Meeting brave people from all over the world, who are going and living counter, helps to spark new ways of thinking, or encourages the flame already existing.
+For long decades, for some for long centuries, it feels like we are stuck with social, cultural and economic power structures with the same personas and content, most going along with it like there is no other way.
+This is a virtual place where we are meeting brave new people from all over the world, who are going and living counter, spark new ways of thinking and encourage the flames already existing.
 Those rebels are in every corner on this planet but they rarely get the stage to spread the fresh wind.
-Here is that stage.
+Here is one of those stages.

 George F. is a writer of creative non-fiction, who travelled extensively across Europe and Asia working with socially excluded groups ranging from the homeless to heroin addicts and street kids.
 Direct action and self housing master is one of the most literate fuck the privilege practitioner.
 Them fuck the life genderless and ownless.
 Since F. stands for fuck off, we are happy them didn’t fuck off our filming.

 When Tuhi was a child, women in India were staying home, taking care of the family.
 As the only and female child, her father always wished her to be a son, and follow his footsteps, to become a doctor.
 Disobeying the norms or expectations of strict society and parents while surviving, is even more challenging than in the West.
 But one of the first female tattoo artist in India, who survived eating disorders and depression, found a way.
 Welcome to her experience of life.